-What, exactly, is “Medicare for All”?
-There’s been a lot of attention in the news lately paid to this very important topic.
-If you are already enrolled in Medicare, or plan to become a Medicare beneficiary soon, you may be feeling more curious about exactly what Medicare for All really means.
-You may also have a lot of questions about how Medicare for All may affect the health care costs of people 65 and over.
+What exactly is “Medicare for All”?
+Recently, the idea of Medicare for All has been prevalent in the 2020 election and the country’s stance on healthcare.
+If you are already enrolled in Medicare or plan to become a Medicare beneficiary soon, you may be curious about what Medicare for All entails and how it may affect the healthcare costs of people 65 and over.

-In order to help people like you make economically smart decisions about your healthcare, we decided to take a deep dive on the topic of Medicare for All.
-Below, we will discuss exactly what Medicare for All means based on all of the current information available as of this writing.
-We will discuss how the system is to be paid for, and how people like you can expect to see your costs go up or down based on what happens.
-Lastly, we’ll discuss the theoretical timeline for when you can expect these changes to occur.
+In order to help people like you make economically smart decisions about your healthcare, we decided to take a deep dive into Medicare for All.
+Below, we will discuss exactly what Medicare for All means based on all of the current information available.
+We will discuss how the system will be funded, and how people like you can expect to see your costs go up or down based on what happens.
+Lastly, we’ll discuss the theoretical timeline for when you should expect these changes to occur.

-Keep in mind that things can change at any moment because the proposed legislation is still in its infancy.
+Keep in mind that things can change at any moment, as the proposed legislation is still in its infancy.
 We will do our best to keep this article up-to-date and accurate as the situation develops.

 What is “Medicare for All”?

 What’s important to note is that Medicare for All in the U.S. is still a largely theoretical concept.
 As of this publication, there are 10 different “Medicare for All” proposals which have been introduced in the 116th Congress.
 The three most relevant proposals that we will discuss here in this article are S. 1129, H.R.
 1384 (both titled “Medicare for All Act of 2019”), and the H.R.
 2452 “Medicare for America Act of 2019”.

 Medicare for All (Who Want It; the “Public Option”)